gburgyan/go-timing/Readme.md

 ## JSON

 The timing context objects are decorated with JSON tags to allow serialization to JSON.
+The `CallOrder` is not serialized.

 ## Custom reporting